The Executive Writer Workshops

 Each workshop meets the communication core competencies for federal agencies, as well as for organizations in the private sector.
-Our full-day and half-day courses are held onsite, while our shorter courses and tutorials can be conducted either onsite or online depending on the needs of your group.
+Our full-day and half-day courses are taught 1) as online, virtual workshops, or 2) as in-person workshops on the customer’s site.
 Participants leave each of our workshops with easy-to-remember writing tips that they can apply on the very next documents they write.

 We teach the rules-free process that professionals use to write smarter and faster in Plain Writing.
 Our method is based on contemporary academic and workplace research, and introduces a new, simplified approach to writing.
 This approach includes a four-step process and does not require participants to “start from scratch” and learn a completely new way to write.
 Our course shows participants how to improve their business-writing skills by building on their current writing style and process.

 This workshop teaches participants everything from the history and definition of technical writing to the five major technical writing problems and how to solve them.
 In addition, participants learn how to apply the basic elements of Plain Writing to technical topics in order to create clear and concise technical documents.